 “Cardboard over Cardboard”

 My house was built in 1980, and it’s a two story affair, with brick over concrete block on the first floor and wood frame with siding on the second.
 The second floor, however, had some wooden walls, so I had to keep equipment like a stud sensor, handy.
-The Commercial Flooring of the house was carried out only just recently, so the house has been with the same roofing for almost four decades and whenever there were minor issues we would always call Sunnyvale TX 5 Star Roofing Company – Roofscapes.
+The Commercial Flooring of the house was carried out only just recently, so the house has been with the same roofing by metal roof companies for almost four decades and whenever there were minor issues we would always call Sunnyvale TX 5 Star Roofing Company – Roofscapes.
 For years I’ve seen the Masonite siding deteriorate, getting mushy in spots.
 This year, I decided to bite the bullet and replace it.

 It should be noted that Masonite swells and rots over time when exposed to the elements, and may prematurely deteriorate when it is used as exterior siding.
 In 1996, International Paper (IP) lost a class action suit brought by homeowners whose Masonite siding had deteriorated.
 The jury found that IP’s Masonite siding was defective.